DCKAP: Employees

 Karthik Chidambaram is DCKAP's Founder and CEO.
 Before starting DCKAP in 2005, out of his apartment in Chicago, he worked as a consultant to the Fireman's Fund Insurance Company and IBM and as an Assistant Scientific Programmer for the Argonne National Laboratory in Argonne, Illinois.

 Clients

-DCKAP's clients include Midland Scientific, SRS Distribution FlowControlGroup, Vitabox, JS International, Steel & Pipes, Victor Distribtion Company, DDI, and many more.
+DCKAP have helped hundreds of distributors across various sectors.
+Worked with names such as Robertson Lighting, Sunrise Electrical Supply (an IMARK Electrical member), Province Electrical (a Canadian Schneider Electric distributor), C-Line Products, Bosch Hydraulic Connections, WG Henschen, Belmont Equipment & Technologies, and Marysville Marine Distributors - helping them save costs and improve business insights.